Mallor705/Twinverse/README.md

 # MultiScope

-**MultiScope** is an open-source tool for Linux that enables the creation and management of multiple gamescope instances, allowing several players to play simultaneously on a single computer.
+**MultiScope** is an open-source tool for Linux that enables the creation and management of gamescope sessions of steam, allowing several players to play simultaneously on a single computer.

 ---